DaintyJet/VChat_ASLR_Intro/README.md

 ---
 > "ASLR moves executable images into random locations when a system boots, making it harder for exploit code to operate predictably." - Windows

 Address Space Layout Randomization (ASLR) in its most basic form *randomizes* the base address of the executable image when it is loaded into memory at run-time.
-The Windows operating system does support additional mechanisms to increase the protections afforded by ASLR as discussed in [Methods of Enhancing ASLR](#methods-of-enhancing-aslr), however there still exist limitations in the current implementations of ASLR in Windows systems which is further discussed in [Possible attacks bypassing and weaknesses with Windows ASLR](#possible-attacks-bypassing-and-weaknesses-with-windows-aslr).
-As there is no runtime overhead induced by Window's implementation of ASLR, having only a limited impact on executable load times there are few reasons you would not enable ASLR on a DLL or EXE file.
+The Windows operating system does support additional mechanisms to increase the protections afforded by ASLR, as discussed in [Methods of Enhancing ASLR](#methods-of-enhancing-aslr).
+However, there still exist limitations in the current implementations of ASLR in Windows systems which is further discussed in [Possible attacks bypassing and weaknesses with Windows ASLR](#possible-attacks-bypassing-and-weaknesses-with-windows-aslr).
+As there is no runtime overhead induced by Windows's implementation of ASLR, having only a limited impact on executable load times, there are few reasons you would not enable ASLR on a DLL or EXE file.

 ## ASLR Basics
-At high level, when ASLR is enabled on a binary in Windows the operating system relocates the base address of the loaded binary such that the starting virtual address is randomized and the loader will patch any references within the code so the modified base address is taken into account as discussed in [Window's Implementation of Relocation](#windows-implementation-of-relocation).
+At a high level, when ASLR is enabled on a binary in Windows, the operating system relocates the base address of the loaded binary such that the starting virtual address is randomized, and the loader will patch any references within the code so the modified base address is taken into account as discussed in [Window's Implementation of Relocation](#windows-implementation-of-relocation).
 This write-up will attempt to answer the following questions:

 - What in relation to the binary image is randomized (relocated to an unexpected memory location) when a process with ASLR enabled starts?
-- When do these relocations occur and what performs those relocations for each module of the process?
+- When do these relocations occur, and what performs those relocations for each module of the process?
 - How does Windows implement relocation?
 - What weaknesses exist in the Windows implementation, and how might they be exploited?
 - What enhancements exist for ASLR to overcome some of these weaknesses?

 ## What is randomized by ASLR
 When a binary has been loaded into memory, there are a variety of structures allocated to manage the process and it's threads in addition to various regions of memory that are allocated to contain the code, data, and runtime allocations.
 When you have linked a process with [`/DYNAMICBASE`](https://learn.microsoft.com/en-us/cpp/build/reference/dynamicbase-use-address-space-layout-randomization?view=msvc-170), then not only is the *Base Address* of the EXE or DLL randomized, but the addresses some of the structures contained within will also be randomized [8][14].
 The structures who's addresses are randomized include the [Process Environment Block](https://learn.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-peb) (PEB) and [Thread Environment Block](https://learn.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-teb), as these structures contain information commonly used by exploits to bypass system protections and access loaded libraries; It should also be noted that the PEB will be randomized regardless of how you set the `/DYNAMICBASE` flag but this is still a form of ASLR [9].
-Additionally the base addresses of the Stack and Heap are randomized which reduces the effectiveness of various attacks including those that perform [*Heap Spraying*](https://en.wikipedia.org/wiki/Heap_spraying).
+Additionally, the base addresses of the Stack and Heap are randomized, which reduces the effectiveness of various attacks, including those that perform [*Heap Spraying*](https://en.wikipedia.org/wiki/Heap_spraying).
 The starting address of the Text and Data sections will have their starting addresses randomized the first time the process is loaded and executed.

 > [!NOTE]
 > You should be aware that EXE's and DLL's have differing levels of *Entropy* that is the number of possible locations the base address can be randomized to start at is different.
 This is discussed further in the [Entropy](#entropy) section.